 Max spends most of the first two games popping painkillers in his mouth like M&Ms in order to restore his health.
 Sure enough, come 3, he's addicted.

-Mega Man Battle Network hammers in repeatedly the need for proper computer security, as every almost single incident in the game is caused by black-hat terrorists hacking every element of the heavily networked and computerized world.
+The need for proper computer security is hammered in repeatedly, as every almost single incident in the game is caused by black-hat terrorists hacking every element of the heavily networked and computerized world.

 The Mental Series has the three protagonists kill their way through four games to get to where they need to be.
 This is all glossed over until the fifth and final game (befittingly entitled Murder Most Foul), where the three are now the most wanted criminals in the country after all the murders that they have committed.